-We may issue common stock from time to time.
-Our board of directors must approve the amount of stock we sell and the price for which it is sold.
-All shares of our common stock, when issued, will be duly authorized, fully paid and nonassessable.
-This means that the full price for our outstanding common stock will have been paid at the time of issuance and that any holder of our common stock will not later be required to pay us any additional money for the common stock.
+The Company may issue common stock from time to time.
+The Company's board of directors must approve the amount of stock the Company sells and the price for which it is sold.
+All shares of the Company's common stock, when issued, will be duly authorized, fully paid and nonassessable.
+This means that the full price for the Company's outstanding common stock will have been paid at the time of issuance and that any holder of the Company's common stock will not later be required to pay the Company any additional money for the common stock.

-Subject to the preferential rights of any other class or series of stock and to the provisions of our charter regarding the restrictions on transfer of stock discussed below under the caption "-Restrictions on Ownership and Transfer," holders of shares of our common stock are entitled to receive dividends on such stock when, as and if authorized by our board of directors out of funds legally available therefore and declared by us and to share ratably in the assets of our company legally available for distribution to our stockholders in the event of our liquidation, dissolution or winding up after payment of or adequate provision for all known debts and liabilities of our company, including the preferential rights on dissolution of any class or classes of preferred stock.
+Subject to the preferential rights of any other class or series of stock and to the provisions of the Company's charter regarding the restrictions on transfer of stock discussed below under the caption "-Restrictions on Ownership and Transfer", holders of shares of the Company's common stock are entitled to receive dividends on such stock when, as and if authorized by the Company's board of directors out of funds legally available therefore and declared by the Company and to share ratably in the assets of the Company legally available for distribution to the Company's stockholders in the event of the Company's liquidation, dissolution or winding up after payment of or adequate provision for all known debts and liabilities of the Company, including the preferential rights on dissolution of any class or classes of preferred stock.

-Subject to the provisions of our charter regarding the restrictions on transfer of stock, each outstanding share of our common stock entitles the holder to one vote on all matters submitted to a vote of stockholders, including the election of directors and, except as provided with respect to any other class or series of stock, the holders of such shares will possess the exclusive voting power.
-There is no cumulative voting in the election of our board of directors.
+Subject to the provisions of the Company's charter regarding the restrictions on transfer of stock, each outstanding share of the Company's common stock entitles the holder to one vote on all matters submitted to a vote of stockholders, including the election of directors and, except as provided with respect to any other class or series of stock, the holders of such shares will possess the exclusive voting power.
+There is no cumulative voting in the election of the Company's board of directors.
 In uncontested elections, directors are elected by the affirmative vote of a majority of all votes cast "for" and "against" each director nominee.
 In contested elections, directors are elected by a plurality of the votes cast.
-See "Certain Provisions of Maryland Law and Our Charter and Bylaws-Our Board of Directors."
+See "Certain Provisions of Maryland Law and Our Charter and Bylaws-Our Board of Directors".

-Holders of shares of our common stock have no preference, conversion, exchange, sinking fund, redemption or appraisal rights and have no preemptive rights to subscribe for any securities of our company.
-Subject to the provisions of our charter regarding the restrictions on transfer of stock, shares of our common stock will have equal dividend, liquidation and other rights.
+Holders of shares of the Company's common stock have no preference, conversion, exchange, sinking fund, redemption or appraisal rights and have no preemptive rights to subscribe for any securities of the Company.
+Subject to the provisions of the Company's charter regarding the restrictions on transfer of stock, shares of the Company's common stock will have equal dividend, liquidation and other rights.